The most common question we get asked is how much does weight loss surgery cost.

 4. Join a health fund and wait the year for it to kick in.
 This can be a good time to focus on weight loss.

 Good luck with your weight loss surgery.
-As always if there are any questions please contact us on email@example.com or
+If there are any questions please contact us on email@example.com or via phone at (02) 4323 7000.
+Research gastric sleeve prices Australia to better understand the investment involved.